Tracy has been working in the field of education for many years specializing in both Waldorf and Montessori methodologies.

-During the time that my children attended a Waldorf School I was amazed at the positive influence it had on our family.
-Although they attend school during the day, they carry home with them a peaceful yet enthusiastic sense of the world and this is engaging and contagious.
+During the time that my children attended a Waldorf School, I was amazed at the positive influence it had on our family.
+Although they attend school during the day, they carry home with them a peaceful yet enthusiastic sense of the world that is engaging and contagious.
 I feel that all families could benefit from this educational method, even without having a child attend a Waldorf School, so I have made a list of suggestions.

 Our highest endeavor must be to develop free human beings, who are able themselves to impart purpose and direction to their lives.

 From an early age, movement is highly regarded and is an integral part of as many activities as possible.
 During the first seven years of life, children learn primarily through repetition and movement.
 Most of my suggestions involve incorporating movement into your child’s day.
 This is one of the main aspects of Waldorf which set it apart from most other methods of education.
 Waldorf parents are encouraged to follow up with the philosophy at home.
 Here are some easy ways that all parents can provide their child with this kind of experience in the home for free.

 1. Allowing your young child as much free play as possible.

 Free play in the early years is encouraged with open-ended toys like silks, blocks and dolls.
 This kind of play is needed for the healthy creative and emotional growth of a child and is the best foundation for later intellectual development.
 (See more about free play and developing your child's imagination.)

 Outside play is a large part of the Waldorf school day.
 Children are encouraged to climb trees, run and dig in the most natural setting possible.
 It is through movement that a child connects with themselves and their environment.

 3. Shut off the TV and minimize media as much as possible.